event-storm/event-storm-documentation/docs/introduction.md

 store.dispatch(prev => ({ isActive: !prev.isActive }));
 ```

-### When to use Event Storm?

-- Large scale application with a lot of data consumers(1K+)
-- The application is doing a lot of CPU intensive computations
-- The bundle size limited applications(library size 2kb)
-- Microservice applications(no matter using the same technology for microservices or not)

 ### See it in action

 Examples:
  - [**Typescript**](https://codesandbox.io/s/beautiful-currying-bl9dv)
  - [**React**](https://codesandbox.io/s/intelligent-http-iupz5)

 ## How the documentation is structured?